 Suitable activities during pregnancy are brisk walking, swimming, indoor stationary cycling, prenatal yoga, and low-impact aerobics, light weight training guided by a certified instructor.
 These carry little risk of injury, they benefit the entire body, and they can continue until delivery.

-If pre-pregnancy exercise levels were low, a quick stroll around the neighbourhood is a good way to start.
+If pre-pregnancy exercise levels were low, a quick stroll around the neighborhood is a good way to start.
 This will provide a cardiovascular workout without too much impact on the knees and ankles.

 It can be done for free, almost anywhere, and at any time during pregnancy.
 Safety tip: As pregnancy progresses, your center of gravity changes, and you can lose your sense of balance and coordination.